jmqm/tdarr_plugins/README.md

 ### Some code look familiar...

 I download a plugin from the community I like and I change it to the way I want.
 Credits are at the bottom of the files.
-I don't program in JavaScript _( because I hate it )_ and it seems like Tdarr is doing something funky w/ them at times, so there will be questionable code.
+I don't program in vanilla JavaScript _( because I hate it )_ and it seems like Tdarr is doing something funky w/ them at times, so there will be questionable code.

 ### How do I use these scripts?